alpnak/Signal_Processing_MATLAB/README.md

 ![Average pooled](average_pooled.jpg)

-**e)** Given image quality and file size, which method would you prefer?
-Compare and explain.
+**e)** Image quality and file size were compared across the three methods, and the preferred method was explained.

 ### Q5 — Edge Detection via Convolution